-When election results were declared on January 9, 2019, CENCO maintained that the announced winner did not coincide with data gathered by its 40,000 observers.
-To date, the CENI has not published vote tabulation, but instead announced global totals only, without providing a breakdown by polling station or by local results compilation center (Centre Local de Compilation des Résultats - CLCR), as per international best practice and as required by the DRC's legal framework.
+When election results were declared on January 9, 2019, CENCO maintained that the announced winner did not align with data gathered by its 40,000 observers.
+To date, the CENI has not published vote tabulation, only global totals, without providing a breakdown by polling station or by local results compilation center (CLCR), as per international best practice and as required by the DRC's legal framework.
 Moreover, CLCR results were only partially displayed, depriving interested parties of the evidentiary basis to contest the CENI's provisional vote results.

-Alleged leaks of partial election results tallies17 cast further doubt on the legitimacy of the totals announced by the CENI.
-Moreover, while the FCC officially garnered less than a quarter of the vote in the presidential elections, it swept a super-majority in the National Assembly, as well as the near totality of seats on most provincial assemblies.
-The discrepancy between presidential, parliamentary, and provincial election results has further eroded public trust in the DRC's electoral process.
+Alleged leaks of partial election result tallies17 cast further doubt on the legitimacy of the totals announced by the CENI.
+Moreover, while the FCC officially garnered less than a quarter of the vote in the presidential election, it swept a super-majority in the National Assembly, as well as the near totality of seats on most provincial assemblies.
+The discrepancy between presidential, parliamentary and provincial election results has further eroded public trust in the DRC's electoral process.
 Even if Congolese society appears to accept the results for now, lingering uncertainty over the legitimacy of elected representatives could depress future voter turnout and undermine the current government's authority.

-Largely dysfunctional and long delayed EDR procedures compound this predicament, The Constitutional Court had disqualified five presidential candidates without ever rendering written decisions and frustrated countless results appeals by disallowing EVM-generated results protocols into evidence.
-It then annulled in bulk the election of 23 members of the opposition coalition in what appears to be a flagrant act of partisan judicial activism.
-Some of these decisions were later reversed by the court based on material errors, and 19 members were re-instated.
+Largely dysfunctional and long-delayed EDR procedures compound this predicament.
+The Constitutional Court disqualified five presidential candidates without rendering written decisions and frustrated countless results appeals by disallowing EVM-generated results protocols into evidence.
+It then annulled the election of 23 members of the opposition coalition in what appears to have been a flagrant act of partisan judicial activism.
+Some of these decisions were later reversed by the court based on material errors, and 19 members were reinstated.